Resilience valuation

 About the SAVi Tool Pilot Project

-The pilot project for the Sustainable Asset Valuation initiative Tool (known as the SAVi Tool) considers the value of intangible benefits and has been tested on the Queensland Betterment Program case studies.
+The pilot project for the Sustainable Asset Valuation initiative Tool (known as the SAVi Tool) considers the value of indirect and intangible benefits and has been tested on the Queensland Betterment Funds case studies.
 Being able to generate evidence-based results through the use of the SAVi Tool enables resilience practitioners to strengthen business cases for investing in resilient infrastructure.

 The SAVi Tool is an Excel based cost-benefit analysis that enables consideration of otherwise intangible benefits by using 15 indicators, such as road disruption, market access for crops, fruit and livestock, and mental health, to explore the full benefits of the investment.